Before the rise of

 git, I am slowly converting old repositories.

-In this article I’ll be converting my old
+In this article, as an example, I’ll be converting my old

 perl scripts in